SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetDatasetContentVersionValue.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.DatasetContentVersionValue resource property to the template.
-The data set whose latest contents are used as input to the notebook or application.
+The dataset whose latest contents are used as input to the notebook or application.

 ## SYNTAX